atveit/SwiftStateMachine/README.markdown

 * Unit Tests
 * Both the State and Transition classes need to be "dummed" down and the logic moved into the main Definition object - perhaps as a transition table.
 This would allow definitions to be easily changed on the fly.
 * Labels: States and transitions currently use a String as the label type.
 It would be great if instead of Strings the user could use any Swift type as a label - for example user defined enums.
 To do this the code should be rewritten to use Swift generics instead.
 Unfortunately Swift currently cannot use nested classes and generics.
+* Default states: states that can be transitioned to from anywhere.
+* Sets of states in visual format: "stateA, stateB -> stateC (transitionA)"
+* Modify actions to take the transition object as well as/instead of new state?

 ## State Machine Definition Domain Specific Language EBNF